The Garden Grazer

 Make it meaty: Add cooked lentils or your favorite vegan ground beef crumbles in place of the veggies.
 (Cook the crumbles separately according to package instructions before layering them in.)

 Make it extra-cheesy: We use the vegan ricotta for cheesy flavor, but you can add other vegan cheese too.
 Sprinkle vegan mozzarella cheese shreds on top for the last 10 minutes of bake time.
+Or set out some Vegan Parmesan Cheese for serving!

 White casserole dish with baked vegan lasagna